dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

 where each variable is a variable initialization form.
-Each initialization form is either a list containing a variable name and an initial value form or--as a shorthand for initializing the variable to NIL--a plain variable name.
+Each initialization form is either a list containing a variable name and an initial value form or -- as a shorthand for initializing the variable to NIL -- a plain variable name.
 The following LET form, for example, binds the three variables x, y, and z with initial values 10, 20, and NIL:

 ```c
 (let ((x 10) (y 20) z)